Surgery for locally advanced prostate cancer

 Surgery might not be suitable if you have health problems that can increase the risks linked to surgery, such as heart disease or being very overweight.
 If surgery is not suitable for you, your surgeon will advise you to have one of the other treatments for locally advanced prostate cancer.

-Sometimes before surgery it is difficult to be absolutely certain as to whether the prostate cancer has spread beyond the prostate gland or not, even after having an MRI scan.
+It can sometimes be difficult to be sure that the prostate cancer has spread beyond the prostate gland until you have surgery, even if you have had an MRI scan.
 However, some men may have clear evidence before surgery that the prostate cancer has already moved beyond their prostate gland, and surgery to remove the prostate and possibly the lymph nodes (glands) may still be suggested as part of the treatment.
 Your doctor or nurse will discuss this with you.

 Surgery to remove your prostate gland is a big operation.
 It has risks such as bleeding, blood clots and infection and may have an effect on the quality of erections and urinary control.
 The average stay in hospital is 5-7 days but can be shorter or longer.
 You will need some time to recover at home afterwards as well.

 Checking the margins

 After your prostate gland is removed, it is sent to the laboratory to be examined and a report is issued describing the grade of the cancer cells and if the edges of the prostate gland are clear of cancer.
 This is known as checking the margins.
 Margins are described as negative or positive.
 Negative margins refer to no cancer cells, while positive margins refers to cancer cells at the edge of the prostate.
 This is used to predict your response to the treatment along with PSA checks.

 Some men will be advised to have radiotherapy as well as surgery if the results from the laboratory show that there is evidence that the prostate cancer has moved beyond the outer shell of the prostate gland and into surrounding areas or that the cancer is too close or extends to or involves the surgical margins or edges.